-When it comes to a girl’s priorities, “getting a period” is often not first on the list.
+When it comes to priorities, “getting a period” is often not first on the list.
 However, a regular menstrual cycle might just be one of your best signs of health.

 Relative Energy Deficiency in Sport (or “RED-S”) encompasses a syndrome that results from low energy availability.
 Since calories are our body’s #1 source of energy, then “low energy availability” results when not enough calories are available to support both your physical activity (AKA your dance schedule) and your metabolic activity.

 Low-calorie diets are one culprit for the energy shortage, along with intense physical activity (think Summer Intensives!).
 Simply put, if you’re not fueling your body with enough food, then you’re vulnerable to developing RED-S.

 Just a few years ago, we knew RED-S as the Female Athlete Triad, which represents 3 realms that, when intertwined, result in injury.
 If you’re not eating enough and/or you’re exercising excessively, then you risk a series of hormonal imbalances that result in weak bones.
 Since weak bones are unable to support the heavy load of a dancer’s training, injuries arise (stress fractures… ouch!)

 Think about it like this… Despite how fatigued you may feel, your body still wants to push through your classes, rehearsals, and performances.
 To do so, it prioritizes this activity and reduces the energy available for other metabolic processes not immediately needed for your survival.
 One such metabolic process is reproduction.
 As a result, the production of hormones, like estrogen in females and testosterone in males, both of which play a role in building strong bones, decreases.

 The most obvious indicator of these imbalances is a missing period (3+ months in those with regular cycles and 6+ months in those with irregular cycles).
 This is known as Functional Hypothalamic Amenorrhea.